Holi Special – A Celebration with Lots of Festivities

 Playing with Colors

-On main day of Holi, people play colors especially in North India.
+On the main day of Holi, people play colors, especially in North India.
 Most of the North Indian states celebrate this festival of colors with complete enthusiasm.
-Although, each state of India play Holi in different ways.
 People take extreme delight in spraying colorful water over each other using pichkari or buckets of it.
-Small balloons filled with color water are also thrown over each other.
-People also apply colors on each other and give hugs to each other for wishing Holi.
+Small balloons filled with colored water are also thrown over each other.
+People also apply colors to each other and give hugs to each other for wishing Holi.

 Preparation of Traditional Delicacies

-Along with enjoying a number of activities, preparation of various delicacies is part of Holi celebration.
+Along with enjoying a number of activities, preparation of various delicacies is part of Holi celebrations.
 People prepare gujhiya, mathri, malpua and many other traditional delicacies with great joy on the eve of Holi.
-These delicacies are integral part of Holi celebration.
+These delicacies are an integral part of Holi celebrations.

 Different Kinds of Holi